Dual Encoding for Video Retrieval by Text: Evaluation

 \section{Evaluation}

 Our evaluation is organized as follows.
 Firstly in Section \ref{ssec:exp-sota}, we compare the proposed Dual Encoding model (with its best setup) against the state-of-the-art on four datasets, \ie MSR-VTT~\cite{xu2016msr}, TRECVID AVS 2016-2018~\cite{AwadTRECVID16,AwadTRECVID17,AwadTRECVID18}, VATEX~\cite{wang2019vatex} and MPII-MD~\cite{rohrbach2015dataset}.
 Constructed independently by the dataset developers, the first three datasets consist of short web videos with very diverse content, while the last dataset contains video clips from 72 movies.
 Second, in order to verify the influence of major components in the proposed model, Section \ref{ssec:ablation} presents an ablation study on the MSR-VTT dataset.
-Lastly, for ad-hoc video retrieval where a user submits queries on the fly, retrieval speed matters.
-So an efficiency test is provided in Section \ref{ssec:speed}.
+Additional experiments concerning the effect of the hyper-parameter $\alpha$ and the concept annotation quality on the performance and the efficiency of our model are provided in the appendix.

 Before proceeding to the experiments, we detail common implementations regarding text preprocessing, video features, concept vocabulary extraction, and model training.
 For sentence preprocessing, we first convert all words to the lowercase and then replace words that occurring less than five times in the training set with a special token.
 For video features, on VATEX we adopt 1,024-d I3D \cite{carreira2017quo} video features provided by the dataset developers~\cite{wang2019vatex}.
 As for the other datasets, we extract frame-level ResNeXt-101~\cite{xie2017aggregated,mettes2020shuffled} and ResNet-152~\cite{cvpr2016-resnet} using an open-source toolbox\footnote{\url{https://github.com/xuchaoxi/video-cnn-feat}}.
 The two feature vectors are concatenated to obtain a combined 4,096-d CNN feature, which we refer to as ResNeXt-ResNet.